superfaktura/docs/faq.md

 # FAQ

-## How do I choose changed or paid documents?
+## How do I select changed or paid documents?

 Through API you can retrieve list of invoices, which were changed (any kind of change - edited, assigned payment, sent, ...) for selected interval of time.